Malahide: Rugby

 Malahide Rugby Club is located in a modern clubhouse and sports ground opposite the scenic Malahide estuary on Estuary Road.
 Founded in 1922, Malahide Rugby Club had to disband during World War II due to a lack of available players.
 However, in 1978 the club was reformed.
-It now fields three senior men's teams, one women's team, four youth teams and six "mini" rugby teams.
+It now fields two senior men's teams, one vets team, six youth teams and eight "mini" rugby teams.

 Soccer

 Malahide United AFC was founded in 1944 and currently fields 60 schoolboy/girl teams, from Under 7 to Under 18, and 4 senior teams.
-They have an Academy catering for 5-, 6- and 7-year-olds.
+They have an academy catering for 5-, 6- and 7-year-olds.
 With over 1,000 registered players, Malahide United is one of the largest clubs in Ireland.
 The home ground is Gannon Park, which comprises two 11-a-side pitches, one 7-a-side pitch, one 11-a-side floodlit all-weather pitch, one floodlit 5-a-side/warm-up all-weather pitch and full clubhouse facilities.
 Further pitches are used in Malahide Castle (two 7/9-a-sides and three 11-a-sides) with a further 11-a-side pitch in Broomfield, Malahide.

-Aston Village FC was established in 1994.
-Their current home ground is by Malahide Castle, and a local company is their main sponsor.
-They have three senior teams, competing in both the U.C.F.L and the A.U.L leagues.
-Although small in size they still cater for up to 100 senior players with ages ranging from 16 – 43 years of age.

-Atlético Malahide was established in 2015 by a group of younger players.
-Their current home pitch is on Malahide Castle grounds.
-Atletico's team consists of young men aged 19–25.
-In 2019 the team won their first silverware and following several promotions currently plays in the UCFL Division 1.